 We are a Delaware limited partnership formed in May 2013 to own, operate and develop strategically located midstream assets.
 We completed our IPO in April 2014, and we are traded on the NYSE under the symbol "ENBL."
-We were formed by CenterPoint Energy, OGE Energy and ArcLight.
 Our general partner is owned by CenterPoint Energy and OGE Energy.